minprog/app-studio/info/10 Syllabus.md

 ## Asking questions

 The course's staff consists of your instructor and many teaching assistants.
-Due to the size of the course, we can't usually respond to e-mail inquiries about your assignments.

-You are encouraged to speak to a student assistant or the instructor in the lab.
-Send a help request by using the "Ask" menu, above.
+You are encouraged to ask questions to the staff.
+Whenever you are in the lab, feel free to send a help request by using the <i class="fa fa-hand-pointer-o fa-fw"></i> menu, above.

 A list of the course's staff: